-Here at Busuu, the app that makes learning a language easier for everyone, our Conversations feature helps connect you with our community of over 100 million native speakers, who are there to do just that.
+Here at Busuu, the app home to the world’s largest language-learning community, our Conversations feature helps connect you with our community of over 120 million native speakers, who are there to do just that.
 They correct your foreign language skills.

 You can return the favour, too, by helping correct their with their writing and speaking skills in your native language.